zoisite-rb/zoisite-rb/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change in the [rubyonrails-core forum](https://discuss.zoisite-rb.org/c/rubyonrails-core) and start writing code.
+* Suggest your change in the [zoisite-core forum](https://discuss.zoisite-rb.org/c/zoisite-core) and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.